 Jonathan Bloxham is the Assistant Conductor of the City of Birmingham Symphony Orchestra and the Artistic Director of Northern Chords Festival.
-The 2016-17 season has seen Jonathan conduct the CBSO with repertoire ranging from Mozart and Beethoven to Elgar and Tchaikovsky.
+The 2016-17 season saw Jonathan conduct the CBSO with repertoire ranging from Mozart and Beethoven to Elgar and Tchaikovsky.
 Jonathan recently made his Hong Kong debut with the City Chamber Orchestra of Hong Kong, and returned to the USA as Cover Conductor with the New York Philharmonic.
-To close the season, Jonathan conducted his official debut with the CBSO and pianist Peter Donohoe.
+He closed the CBSO season in June 2017 in Symphony Hall with a programme of Smetana, Schumann and Dvorak.

 Originally an acclaimed cellist, Jonathan is the recipient of several prestigious awards such as the Guilhermina Suggia Gift and Royal College of Music Cello Prize and in 2012 gave his concerto debut at the Berlin Philharmonie.
 He was a founding member of the Busch Trio until 2015, during which time the group won prizes at many international competitions including the Royal Overseas League in London, Pinerolo Competition in Italy and the International Schumann Chamber Music Award in Frankfurt.
 Jonathan performs regularly at at Wigmore Hall, Kings Place and the Southbank Centre and is a frequent guest on BBC Radio 3.
 Further chamber music collaborations include projects with renowned musicians such as Michael Collins, Jack Liebeck and the Schumann Quartet.